-- 4.3 If there is any indication that the circuit being tested is still energized at full line potential, the employee will: - 4.3.1 Not apply Portable Protective Grounds; - 4.3.2 Maintain Minimum Approach Distance; - 4.3.3 Recheck circuit identification; - 4.3.4 Notify dispatcher. - 4.4 Attachment points of portable protective grounds and bonding jumpers will be made conductive by removing any paint or corrosion before attachments are made. - 4.5 When Personal Protective Grounds (PPGs) are required, they will be installed as close to the work being performed as practical and properly secured in such a manner as not to be disturbed during the course of the work or come in contact with personnel. - 4.6 Information related to Grounds, Portable Protective, Special Requirements is available at BPA.gov. - 4.7 No disconnect switch, power circuit breaker, transformer, wave trap, fuse, or current limiting reactor will be part of the protective grounding circuit.
+- 4.3 If there is any indication that the circuit being tested is still energized at full line potential, the employee will: - 4.3.1 Not apply Portable Protective Grounds; - 4.3.2 Maintain Minimum Approach Distance; - 4.3.3 Recheck circuit identification; - 4.3.4 Notify dispatcher. - 4.4 Attachment points of portable protective grounds and bonding jumpers will be made conductive by removing any paint or corrosion before attachments are made. - 4.5 When Personal Protective Grounds (PPGs) are required, they will be installed as close to the work being performed as practical and properly secured in such a manner as not to be disturbed during the course of the work or come in contact with personnel.

+Information related to Grounds, Portable Protective, Special Requirements are available at grounds-portable-protective-special-requirements.pdf (bpa.gov)

+4.6 No disconnect switch, power circuit breaker, transformer, wave trap, fuse, or current limiting reactor will be part of the protective grounding circuit.